 Promoting Fundamental British Values

 At Goldsborough C.E. and Sicklinghall C.P.
-Schools, we promote British Values in a number of ways, both as part of the school curriculum and through extra-curricular opportunities.
+Schools, we promote British Values throughout the entire school curriculum and within extra-curricular opportunities.

 British Values, recognised by both Ofsted and the Department for Education (DfE) and following government guidelines, are: